-The level of the medical treatment benefit is determined according to the injured person's occupational status prior to the incident The level of the medical treatment benefit is determined according to the injured person's occupational status prior to the incident:
+The level of the medical treatment benefit is determined according to the injured person's occupational status prior to the incident:

 - Anyone who had been working prior to being injured is eligible for a benefit that is equivalent to his average earnings during the three months preceding the injury (net of income tax) up to the maximum benefit paid to a person in reserve service (five times the average wage). - Anyone who had not been working prior to being injured is eligible for a benefit that is calculated according to his marital status and number of children.
 The benefit is calculated as a percentage of a civil servant's salary. - Children up to the age of 14 are not eligible for a medical treatment benefit under any circumstances.
-Children between the ages of 14 and 18 are eligible for a benefit only if they had been working prior to being injured. - With regard to a disabled person who has returned to work part-time, but whose rehabilitation capacity has not yet been determined (the disabled person is in some framework of employment and has earnings, but has not returned to full functioning at work due to his recognized disability) - a partial medical treatment benefit may be considered during the period of his disability.
+Children between the ages of 14 and 18 are eligible for a benefit only if they had been working prior to being injured.